Between Plates and Sake: A Night at Sada Sushi & Izakaya

 Sada Sushi & Izakaya

-Address: 151 NW Monroe Ave, Corvallis, OR 97330
+Address: 151 NW Monroe Ave. in Corvallis

-Menu: Varied Japanese cuisine including sushi, small plates, sake and bento.
+Menu: Varied Japanese cuisine, including sushi, small plates, sake, and bento.

-Website: sadasushi.com
+Website: sadasushi.com/

 Social media: